VirtuallyCreative/ollie-ui-docs/src/pages/index.md

           - label: Get Started
             url: /style-guide.html
         content: >-
-          TL:DR? - We've dogfooded some starter packages for you to help learn how best to use Ollie-UI and show some working examples.
+          We've dogfooded some starter packages for you to help learn how best to use Ollie-UI and show some working examples.
 Hit the ground running with these and use them as a starting base for any application!
         title: Starting Themes
     section_id: features
     type: featuresblock